smitheric95/CSE7343---Semester-Project/README.md

 - write documentation
 - check output with larger amount of pids
 - out of range on priority for mock data.csv
-- delete has to delete from the correct queue
-    - check to see what ->second islear
-"waiting queue selected"